f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/01-Overview.md

 # Overview

 This section is where we sketch the definition of the Nameservice module and application.
-It's to everyones benefit if module structures follow a similar file heirachy as the Nameservice module, or any module found in the SDK.
+It's to everyone's benefit if module structures follow a similar file hierarchy as the Nameservice module, or any module found in the SDK.
 In the case of Nameservice this roughly translates to

 ```
 ├── Nameservice